Science

 Know-how and skills

-This course of study in the chemistry field offers students the opportunity to acquire :
+This chemistry program offers students the opportunity to acquire specific disciplinary and technical skills (

-to understand and interpret experimental results by using the scientific literature related
+understand and interpret experimental results using scientific literature related to the problem; use statistical tools adapted to biology);

-define the objectives and the context, develop the notion of responsibility in the service of a project,
+defining objectives and context, developing a sense of responsibility in the service of a project,

-self-evaluation, analyze viticultural systems, have knowledge of major issues related to
+self-assessment, analyzing viticultural systems, knowledge of major issues related to

-to process and produce information; knowing how to communicate in English
+- cross-disciplinary and linguistic (analyzing and synthesizing data for use; using different tools, information technologies, and communication technologies to process and produce information; know how to communicate in English

 )